-62. HUMAN RELATIONS IN BUSINESS AND INDUSTRY.
+62. Human Relations in Business and Industry.
 3 credits.

 Prerequisite 41.
-Principles and techniques for improving labor management relationships; psychological factors in supervision which affect results in training, adjustment, and morale; psychological factors in marketing, advertising, and selling which have effects upon producers distributors and consumers.
+Principles and techniques for improving labor management relationships; psychological factors in supervision which affect results in training, adjustment, and morale; psychological factors in marketing, advertising, and selling which have effects upon producers, distributors and consumers.

-and selling which have effects upon producers, distributors and consumers.
-Only two of the three courses numbered 43, 52, and 62 may be presented for credit.
+Only two of the three courses numbered 43, 52, and 62 may be

-107. PSYCHOLOGY OF CHILDHOOD AND ADOLESCENCE.
+presented for credit.

+107. Psychology of Childhood and Adolescence.
 3 credits.